yilun917/Sound_Classification/README.md

 7 = jackhammer
 8 = siren
 9 = street_music

+## Package Needed
+Keras
+TensorFlow
+pickle
+librosa
+struct
+sklearn
+datetime
+matplotlib
+os

+Setting up a virtual environment and install the required packages in the virtual environment is recommended.
+So that, different projects will not affect each other.

 ## File Structure
 1. [Audio Classification.ipynb](./Audio&#32;Classification.ipynb) is the main file with all the functions and model definitions and most of the results.